Table of Contents

 $ python ./prometheus_exporter_cpu_memory_usage.py

 We can check exposed metrics through a local browser: http://127.0.0.1:9999.
-The following metrics, among other built-in metrics enabled by the Prometheus library, should be provided by our exporter (values may be different according to the load on your computer).
+Our exporter should provide the following metrics, among other built-in metrics enabled by the Prometheus library: (values may differ according to the load on your computer).

-Simple, isn’t it?
-This is in part due to the magic of Prometheus client libraries, which are officially available for Golang, Java, Python, and Ruby.
+Simple.
+This is partly due to the magic of Prometheus client libraries, which are officially available for Golang, Java, Python, and Ruby.
 They hide boilerplates and make it easy to implement an exporter.
-The fundamentals of our exporter can be summarized by the following entries:
+The following entries can summarize the fundamentals of our exporter:

-• The metric is declared with a label (resource_type, line 6), leveraging the concept of a multi-dimensional data model.
+- The metric is declared with a label (resource_type, line 6), leveraging the concept of a multi-dimensional data model.
 This lets you hold a single metric name and use labels to differentiate CPU and memory metrics.
 You may also choose to declare two metrics instead of using a label.
-Either way, we highly recommend that you read the best practices about metrics naming and labels
+Either way, we highly recommend reading the best practices about metrics naming and labels.

 Exporter for a Flask application

 This scenario demonstrates a Prometheus exporter for a Flask web application.
-Unlike with a standalone, an exporter for a Flask web application has a WSGI dispatching application that works as a gateway to route requests to both Flask and Prometheus clients.
-This happens because the HTTP server enabled by Flask cannot be used consistently to also serve as a Prometheus client.
+Unlike a standalone, an exporter for a Flask web application has a WSGI dispatching application that works as a gateway to route requests to both Flask and Prometheus clients.
+This happens because the HTTP server enabled by Flask cannot consistently serve as a Prometheus client.
 Also, the HTTP server enabled by the Prometheus client library would not serve Flask requests.

 To enable integration with a WSGI wrapper application, Prometheus provides a specific library method (make_wsgi_app) to create a WSGI application to serve metrics.